 Watching San Fermin

-It is typical across the whole of Spain to watch encierro around 8 a.m. every morning during San Fermin.
-That´s to say – there are many people across Spain against bullfights, especially within the big cities.
-But in villages, this tradition still prevails as people gather with friends, and relatives to watch the San Fermin Festival.
-Almost every local bar in Valencia serving almuerzo will have a TV on for encierro.
+One of the top festivities in Spain, San Fermin (July 6-14), involves the daring bull run described in the famous Hemingway novel of 1926, The Sun Also Rises.
+The celebration takes place in the city of Pamplona, Navarra.
+It is common throughout Spain to watch the encierro (the bulls running) around 8 a.m. every morning during San Fermin.
+However, many people across Spain are against bullfights, especially in large cities.
+In villages, though, this tradition still thrives as people gather with friends and relatives to watch the San Fermin Festival.
+Almost every local bar in Valencia serving almuerzo will have a TV on for the encierro.

 Grapes on New Year´s Eve